 4. Selecting an Online Store

 DynamoDB and Redis can be used as an online store to serve features in real-time.
-See Selecting your Online Store to determine which store is right for you.
+See Select your Online Store to determine which store is right for you.

 Additional Administrative and Development Setup